madcitygeek/inhooks/README.md

 *Note: This software is still early in its development cycle / not battle-tested.
 Test thoroughly before using in production systems.*

+*Note: This is being experimented with to handle Verkada webhooks.
+Do not use in production without even more testing than mentioned above.*

 ## Architecture

 ![Inhooks Architecture](inhooks-architecture.png?raw=true "Inhooks Architecture")